TelegramSam/didcomm-messaging/docs/spec-files/message_structure.md

 - `id`: [optional but recommended] Identifies attached content within the scope of a given message, so it can be referenced.
 For example, in a message documenting items for sale on an auction website, there might be a field named `front_view` that contains the value `#attachment1`; this would reference an attachment to the message with `id` equal to `attachment1`.
 If omitted, then there is no way to refer to the attachment later in the thread, in error messages, and so forth.
 Because the `id` of an attachment is used to compose URIs, this value should be brief and MUST consist entirely of [unreserved URI characters](https://datatracker.ietf.org/doc/html/rfc3986/#section-2.3) – meaning that it is not necessary to [percent encode](https://en.wikipedia.org/wiki/Percent-encoding) the value to incorporate it in a URI.
 - `description`: [optional] A human-readable description of the content.
 - `filename`: A hint about the name that might be used if this attachment is persisted as a file.
 It is not required, and need not be unique.
-If this field is present and `media_type` is not, the extension on the filename may be used to infer a MIME type.
+If this field is present and `media-type` is not, the extension on the filename may be used to infer a MIME type.
-- `media_type`: [optional] Describes the media type of the attached content.
+- `media-type`: [optional] Describes the media type of the attached content.
-- `format`: [optional] Further describes the format of the attachment if the `media_type` is not sufficient.
+- `format`: [optional] Further describes the format of the attachment if the `media-type` is not sufficient.
 - `lastmod_time`: [optional] A hint about when the content in this attachment was last modified.
 - `data`: A JSON object that gives access to the actual content of the attachment.
 Contains enough of the following subfields to allow access to the data:
     * `jws`: [optional] A [JWS](https://tools.ietf.org/html/rfc7515) in [detached content mode](https://tools.ietf.org/html/rfc7515#appendix-F), where the `payload` field of the JWS maps to `base64` or to something fetchable via `links`.
 This allows attachments to be signed.
 The signature need not come from the author of the message.